 Maybe you are a new technician who wants to learn how to test a scuba tank, or just a scuba enthusiast curious about the methods used to verify the safety of your scuba tank.
 Either way, the process to test a scuba tank starts with a visual inspection and ends with a hydrostatic test.

-How does a certified technician test a scuba tank?
 The way that an accredited technician tests a scuba tank can be broken down to 14 steps: